Aernoult–Rousset affair

 In the Aernoult–Rousset affair, the French Left organized to protest France's North African military prisons and expatriate the body of a conscript who died there in 1909.
-While the military classified Albert Aernoult's death as a stroke, the witness Émile Rousset claimed that it had been assault by their commanding officers.
+While the military classified Albert Aernoult's death as a stroke, the witness Émile Rousset claimed that the conscript had been assault by their commanding officers.
 After the Chamber of Deputies backed the military's account and a war council sentenced Rousset to prison for insubordination, French socialists began to organize to repatriate Aernoult's corpse, free Rousset, and close the Algerian military prisons.
 The affair demonstrated how the French antimilitarist Left, normally prone to infighting, could unify.

 Death of Aernoult

 Albert Aernoult was a poor laborer from Romainville, east of Paris.
 After participating in a local road workers strike, he spent ten months in jail.
 Councillor of State Pierre Gilbert de Voisins convinced him to join the French army, but Aernoult did not know this meant the African battalion.
 Aernoult, unhappy and rebellious, was transferred to a disciplinary unit.

 He died in Algeria on July 2, 1909, two years after his arrest.
 Though his parents had recently received a letter from Aernoult that mentioned his fine health, the official military letter following his death claimed that Aernoult had gone into a rage that day and had a stroke. Émile Rousset, who served in Aernoult's military unit, claimed otherwise.
 He said he saw Aernoult's commanding officers beat him to death.
 Rousset spoke out and was imprisoned for his disobedience.
 He wrote letters to Aernoult's parents and Parisian journals.
 Le Matin covered the story and by mid-November, so had L'Humanité and La Guerre Sociale.

 In mid-November, socialist deputy Jean Allemane interpellated France's war minister on Aernoult's cause of death.
 The minister's subsequent inquiry, a formality, maintained the cause as stroke.
 Deputy Adrien Veber read the chamber a letter on from 15 members of Aernoult's unit attributing the cause of death to their commanding officers.
 This did not sway the Chamber of Deputies, who voted overwhelmingly to close the interpellation.